The big food industry always tries to convince you that processed food is the only real food. But, the reality is somewhat very different.

 Processed foods are those foods which have been changed from the original condition either by mechanical process or through chemical operation to preserve it for a longer time, making additives to taste-buds.

-In addition, it contains too many trans fats, branched-chain amino acids, omega-6 fatty acids, emulsifiers, additives, sugar, and salt.
+Besides, it contains too many trans fats, branched-chain amino acids, omega-6 fatty acids, emulsifiers, additives, sugar, and salt.

 According to research, it has shown that 600,000 items in the American food supply contain more than 74% of added sugar.
-Also, 4,000 American packed items contain more than 50% higher salt than it is recommended.
+Also, 4,000 American packed items include more than 50% higher salt than it is recommended.

 So, the increased consumption of processed foods has given good profits to these food industries but failed dramatically when it comes to human health.